Written by

 Now, you have created a bootable installer for macOS on your USB drive.
 If you think it is troublesome and time-wasting to do this job, you can use the Rufus for Mac utility to help you.

-How to boot your MacBook from the USB
+How to boot your MacBook from a USB

-After making a bootable USB installer, you can use it to boot your Mac like MacBook Pro or MacBook Air.
+After making a bootable USB installer, you can use it to boot your Mac, like a MacBook Pro or MacBook Air.
 However, booting up a MacBook from a USB drive only once or for every startup is different.

 Moreover, if your Mac is T2-based or has an Apple M1 chip, you should also change the startup security settings to enable it to boot from an external USB drive.
 Or else, you'll fail to boot the computer from the USB.